 The context sets the baseline from which all future marketing can be benchmarked and evaluated.

 The aim is the overall goal that you wish to achieve by marketing your product or service.
 For example, to be the number one product in its sector within the locality.

 The Strategy covers all the elements that need to be done to reach the aim.
 This would include: advertising campaigns, demonstrations, websites, newsletters, press releases, promotions etc.

 To achieve the objectives, customers need to be identified (Primary Audience) along with those who may influence (Secondary Audience).
-As well as defining the audience, create a list of triggering points where the products or services being marketed will be needed.
+As well as defining the audience, create a list of triggering points when your products or services will be needed.

 The messages will change depending on the target audience.
 All messages will focus on benefits rather than any features and represent the overall brand.
 They will be both strategic (long term brand building aimed at influencers) and tactical (buy now aimed at customers) and feature strong calls to action.
 All messages should be clear, simple and easily understood.
-If there are several messages that need to be addressed, use different adverts for each to avoid mixed messaging.
+If there are several messages that need to be addressed, use different adverts for each message to avoid mixed messages and confusion.

 List the various media that will used to reach the target market and why they have been chosen.
 These will include traditional media like TV, radio and press as well as digital and social media.

 Create a timeline of what needs to be done and when.